 The School of Law was the first law school in London to set up a Legal Advice Centre (LAC), offering free legal advice to members of the public.
 Our students volunteer in an advisory capacity and work alongside qualified solicitors from top city law firms.
 The LAC enters its 10th year in 2016 and has a number of award winning projects; its most recent, SPITE , aimed at victims of revenge porn has been nominated for a number of awards in its first year of running.

-Plus one full or two half-modules from the list below.
+Plus one full or two half-modules from the module options list below.